SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 There are two types of projects you can create in GitLab, personal and group projects.

 * Personal projects are good for individual code testing, or if you have projects that you will likely not share with others.
-Postdocs, SESYNC staff members should look at using these types of projects.
+SESYNC postdocs, fellows, and staff should look at using these types of projects.
 * Group projects are projects that are not owned by any one individual, but rather by an entire group of people.
-We recommend group projects for our working groups and if you have unit-wide collaborations within SESYNC (ie, IT Staff).
-To work in a group, click the groups tab, then select the group you want to create a project in.
+We recommend group projects for our working groups and for units within SESYNC (e.g., the IT staff are in a group on GitLab with several shared projects).
+To work in a group, click the group's tab, then select the group under which you want to create a project.

 To create a project, click the new project either from the dashboard when you login for a personal project, or by clicking new project under a group for a group project.
 Enter the name, description and wether you want the project private, internal or public.
 Click create to finish creating your project.